 0.315 km of riparian fencing and 5.7ha of re-vegetation was completed with the aim to protect and restore riparian vegetation, increasing the absorption of nutrients and reducing the sedimentation and pollution of Toby Inlet catchment waterways.

-For the next three years management programs will continue to focus on preventing phosphorus loads rising and reducing nitrogen loads entering Toby Inlet under the Revitalising Geographe Waterways program.
+Management programs will continue to focus on preventing phosphorus loads rising and reducing nitrogen loads entering Toby Inlet under the Revitalising Geographe Waterways program.
 Implementation of best practice agricultural fertiliser management, riparian management and reducing nutrient loads from urban sources are key goals for this ‘intervention’ catchment.

-The western side of Toby Inlet will be converted from deep septic to deep sewage in 2017 under the Infill Sewage Program.
+The western side of Toby Inlet will be converted from deep septic to deep sewage under the Infill Sewage Program.
 Connections to sewage in this area are predicted to reduce nutrient loads to the Toby Inlet, reduce pathogens and improve odour.
 Water quality monitoring before and after the conversion will allow us to quantify environmental impacts of septic systems on this valued water resource.

 GeoCatch will work with the community to support sustainable behaviours in urban areas and best management practices in fertiliser management.
 Monitoring the water quality of the Inlet will continue in the Catchment Water Quality Monitoring Program and the Water Quality Improvement Plan will be reviewed and updated.